whistlegraph/aesthetic-computer/README.txt

       //}

 *** Web Notifications ***
-  - [] Get web notifications working and tie them directly to push notifications.
+  - [🟠] Get web notifications working and tie them directly to push notifications.

 *** prompt regression ***
   - [🔴] ⚠️ Sometimes the default reply text can become editable and not be cleared...
-  - [] Always trim whitespace for commands so they don't fail.
+  - [] `load` should load a photo / be similar to `paste` and work on mobile.

 *** cab meeting ***
   - [] Set up DMARC for emails.